SAMAHAN-Systems-Development/sysdev-website-frontend/README.md

 ## Getting Started

 First, clone the project.
-After, if necessary, run `npm i`.
+After, if there are errors, try this command in the terminal: `npm i`.

 To run the project: